openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

          :fragment: [quantization]

    .. tab-item:: TensorFlow
-      :sync: tensorflow
+      :sync: tf

       .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_tensorflow.py
          :language: python
          :fragment: [quantization]

-After that the model can be converted into the OpenVINO Intermediate Representation (IR) if needed, compiled and run with OpenVINO:
+After that the model can be converted into the OpenVINO Intermediate Representation (IR) if needed, compiled and run with OpenVINO.
+If you have not already installed OpenVINO developer tools, install it with ``pip install openvino-dev``.

 .. tab-set::

    .. tab-item:: OpenVINO
-      :sync: openvino
+      :sync: ov

       .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_openvino.py
          :language: python